danplisetsky/resume-maker/README.md

 # resume-maker

-A simple online resume-making tool
+A simple online resume-making tool.
+Live version is here: https://danplisetsky.github.io/resume-maker/

 ## How to use